segasai/rvspecfit/README.md

 By default rvspecfit uses the multi-dimensional linear interpolation with Delaunay triangulation.
-It also supports the multilinear interpolation if the input grid is organized as a true n-D grid without gaps
+It also supports the multilinear interpolation if the input grid is organized as a true n-D grid without gaps.
+The alternative interpolation method is Neural Network based.

 ## Other template libraries